rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 ### RDP to the VM

 To RDP into the machine, we can setup a service.
 However, this isnt quite working.
 I promise to come back and fill this bit in!
 But, the service below will create Nodeport and a forward, I just havent quite figured it out yet...
+This post may help, but I still cant quite get it to work: https://charlottemach.com/2020/11/03/windows-kubevirt-k3s.html

 ```powershell
 kubectl apply  -f kubevirt_win2022_svc.yml